sorek1/p2p2c/swift-http-server/README.md

-# Building and Deploying an API with the Swift Server Project HTTP
+# swift-http-server

+In this example we will be building and deploying a server with the Swift Server Project HTTP library for Swift.
 Swift Server Project HTTP is a project by the Swift Server Work Group to create http servers with Swift.
+For more information, visit [https://github.com/swift-server/http](https://github.com/swift-server/http).

-## Getting started with Swift Server Project HTTP
+### Getting started with Swift Server Project HTTP

-### Create a new folder with the name of your app
+#### Create a new folder with the name of your app

 ```
 mkdir Hello